jedcn/rake-to-web/README.md

 # rake-to-web

-*rake-to-web is a mechanism that can be added to a ruby project with an existing Rakefile so that all of the tasks in that Rakefile can be invoked via http*
+*rake-to-web can be added to a ruby project with an existing Rakefile so that all of the Rake tasks can be invoked via http*

 [![Build Status](https://travis-ci.org/jedcn/rake-to-web.png)](https://travis-ci.org/jedcn/rake-to-web)